wrenger/snork/README.md

 ### Running tests & benchmarks

 There are multiple tests for the different modules that can be run, as shown below.
-For more information on unit-testing in rust see https://doc.rust-lang.org/book/ch11-01-writing-tests.html.
+For more information on unit testing in Rust see https://doc.rust-lang.org/book/ch11-01-writing-tests.html.

 ```bash
 cargo test -- [--nocapture] [testname]
 ```

-There are several benchmarks that are ignored when running normal unit tests because they have a longer runtime.
+Several benchmarks are ignored when running normal unit tests because they have a longer runtime.
 They are executed with the release config with compiler and linker optimizations.

 ```bash